cogmanframework/cogman-gate/README.md

 ## What This Is (30 seconds)

-Cogman Runtime is an **AI Runtime Infrastructure that enforces control**
+Cogman Gate is an **AI Runtime Infrastructure that enforces control**

 ```
 AI Model's Request